zinx28/Account-Creator/README.md

 	Click on New Application and the then Choose a Name After that Click on the 'bot tab' then click 'add bot' Where it says token click 'COPY'
-	in index.js at the bottom where it says 'PUT-TOKEN-HERE' with what you just copied
+	in config.json where it says 'PUT-DISCORD-TOKEN-HERE' with what you just copied

 	Go to the tab 'OAuth2' and then 'URL Generator' where it says 'SCOPES' click bot After that where it says 'BOT PERMISSIONS' click 'Administrator'